simbo1905/sprint-planning/README.md

 sbt run
 ```

-Create a runnable jar to deploy and start it with
+Create a runnable jar to deploy and then start it with:

 ```sh
 sbt assembly